1992 500 km of Monza

 The 1992 500 km of Monza was the opening race of the FIA Sportscar World Championship.
 It was run on April 26, 1992 at Monza, and was won by Geoff Lees and Hitoshi Ogawa driving a Toyota TS010.

+Qualifying

+Qualifying results

+Class leaders are in bold.
+The fastest time set by each entry is denoted in gray.

+Race

-Official results
+Race results

 Class winners in bold.
 Cars failing to complete 90% of winner's distance marked as Not Classified (NC).